 Kathleen has a background in education, ethnomusicology, collaborative ethnography, and public humanities administration.
 As a PhD student in Ethnomusicology at Brown University, Kathleen co-led an audio and video documentary project with Mbyá-Guarani musicians in southern Brazil.
 Kathleen has years of experience as an educator, having taught in both K-12 and higher education.
 She has additional years of experience teaching early childhood music and cello in private music studios.
 Kathleen received a BA in Hispanic Studies and a BM in Cello Performance from Pacific Lutheran University in Tacoma, WA, and a MA in Ethnomusicology at Brown University in Providence, RI.
 She lives in Chittenden County and is the Executive Director at the Vermont Folklife Center in Middlebury.

 Sarah grew up in a musical and dance-oriented family in Jericho, growing up volunteering at the Champlain Valley Festival, and has extensive experience with contra and ballroom dancing, Fiddleheads, the Young Tradition Touring Group, the instrument petting zoo, Young Tradition Showcases, and the annual contest.
 She was home-schooled, finishing her schooling as the valedictorian at Mt.
 Mansfield Union High School.
-She graduated from Vassar College in Poughkeepsie, New York, and is a 3rd Grade Teacher at Richford Elementary School.
+She graduated from Vassar College in Poughkeepsie, New York, and is a Math Coach at Johnson Elementary School.